Vassar-Robot-Competition-2018/teamC/notebook/week-1.md

 Our first objective was to connect the servo motors to the Arduino...

 ## Code
 Once the wiring was completed, the focus shifted to programming the movement of the servos.
-The code we used was adapted from the following [source.](https://www.allaboutcircuits.com/projects/servo-motor-control-with-an-arduino/) For our purposes, we needed an additional servo object (since we have two) along with a call to the Arduino Servo library in order to use servo-specific functions.
-For the milestone, constant motor movement is preferable, so that was altered as well, as shown below.
+The code we used was adapted from the following [source](https://www.allaboutcircuits.com/projects/servo-motor-control-with-an-arduino/).
+For our purposes, we needed an additional servo object (since we have two) along with a call to the Arduino Servo library in order to use servo-specific functions.
+For the milestone, constant motor movement is preferable, so that was altered as well.
 Here is a snippet of code showing how the servos are accessed and controlled:
 ```c++
 void setup()
 {